Getting Started: How to create your first memorial page

 Contributors are able to add an optional tip on top of their contribution, which helps Ever Loved cover operating costs.
 The tip is an optional tip to Ever Loved.
 Tips allow us to run our business without taking a percentage of donations or charging families to create memorial websites.

-Raise funds that go directly to a charity or funeral home:
+Raise funds that go directly to a charity:

-If you're interested in setting up donations to go towards a specific charity of your choice or to a funeral home, you'll have time to do that later in the set up.
+If you're interested in setting up donations to go towards a specific charity, you'll have time to do that later in the set up.
 For more information, please read our Guide on Fundraisers.

 If you set up donations for a specific charity, it's good to explain why the charity is important, why it was significant to the person who passed away, and any other information you feel is necessary.